ksenia007/humor_recognition/README.md

 👉 In short, the project explored the performance of frozen/unfrozen pre-trained `BERT-base-uncased` models on the joke recognition, and the effect dataset formation has on the performance.

+🧠 Obtained a good performance for joke recognition.
+Observed that cleaner datasets give better results and adding lower weight to poor quality samples could be useful.
+Increasing the domain of training data results in better performance for some tasks.
+Selecting best combination of datasets based on frozen BERT with intent to be trained with unfrozen BERT would not work.

 📜 See final report in the repo above